Table of Contents

 *Pricing as of January 2023

 Nice CXone is a full-featured power dialer CRM.
 The sales dialer is predictive, so it relies on algorithms to quickly connect calls to agents.
 While predictive dialers can cause problems like awkward holds and pauses, NiceCXone claims to eliminate those issues with its patented dialing technology.

 TrustRadius gives NiceCxOne an average user score of 8.3/10.
 In general, the reviews tout the software as easy to use with clear layouts for its various features.
-One of the chief complaints among more recent reviews seems to be centered towards the lack of customization that NiceCXone offers.
+One of the chief complaints among more recent reviews seems to be centered on the lack of customization that NiceCXone offers.

 While the website doesn't specifically mention a native mobile app, NiceCXone lists well-known CRMs as possible integrations, suggesting that using the dialer software through these CRMs in a mobile environment could be possible.

-For customer support, NiceCXone offers basic self-service options included with their service, but for more complex needs you’ll have to choose one of their monthly subscription packages.
+For customer support, NiceCXone offers basic self-service options included with their service, but for more complex needs, you'll have to choose one of their monthly subscription packages.